 - 3.1 Except in emergencies, authorisation to take leave of absence must be requested from the Headteacher, or delegated member of SLT, as soon as the need for the leave is known using the form at Appendix 1.
 Where the leave of absence request is made by the delegated member of SLT, the request should be made to the Headteacher.
 Where the leave of absence request is made by the Headteacher, the request should be made to the Chair of Trustees. - 3.2 Requests for leave of absence and approval/refusal of such will be dealt with in a fair and consistent manner, having regard to the nature of the request, statutory obligations, pupil/student educational provision, service needs, eligibility, any previous requests and the degree of flexibility that you already have in your current working arrangements.
 Non-emergency leave of absence must not be taken, unless and until it has been approved on the form at Appendix 1. - 3.3 Where an emergency arises you must notify either the appropriate school Cover Manager if you are a member of teaching staff, or if you are a member of support staff by telephoning the relevant absence line as soon as is reasonably practicable, giving the reason for the absence and how long you expect to be absent from work to deal personally with the emergency which cannot be dealt with by anyone else. - 3.4 Where a leave of absence request is refused there is right of appeal.
 Any appeal must be made on the form at Appendix 1 within 5 days of receipt of the leave of absence decision.
 The appeal will be considered by the Headteacher whose decision is final.
 Where the leave of absence request has been refused by the Headteacher, the appeal will be considered by the Executive Headteacher, whose decision is final.
-Where the leave of absence request headteacher, whose decision is final.
-Where the leave of absence request headteacher, whose decision is final.
-Where the leave of absence request has been refused by the Executive Headteacher, the appeal will be considered by the Executive Headteacher, the appeal will be considered by the Executive Headteacher, the appeal will be considered by the Executive Headteacher, whose decision is final.
-Where the leave of absence request has been refused by the Executive Headteacher, the appeal will be considered by the Executive Headteacher, the appeal will be considered by the Executive Headteacher, whose decision is final.
-Where the leave of absence request has been refused by the Executive Headteacher, the appeal will be considered by the Chair of Trustees, whose decision is final.

-3.5 A confidential record of requests for leave of absence and whether or not the request was granted will be maintained.
+Where the leave of absence request has been refused by the Executive Headteacher, whose decision is final.
+Where the leave of absence request has been refused by the Executive Headteacher, the appeal will be considered by the Executive Headteacher, the appeal will be considered by the Executive Headteacher, the appeal will be considered by the Executive Headteacher, the appeal will be considered by the Executive Headteacher, the appeal will be considered by the Executive Headteacher, the appeal will be considered by the Executive Headteacher, the appeal will be considered by the Executive Headteacher, the appeal will be considered by the Executive Headteacher, the appeal will be considered by the Executive Headteacher, the appeal will be considered by the Executive Headteacher, the appeal will be considered by the Executive Headteacher, the appeal will be considered by the Chair of Trustees, whose decision is final. - 3.5 A confidential record of requests for leave of absence and whether or not the request was granted will be maintained.
 Members of the LGPS scheme will be informed about the impact of taking unpaid leave on their pensionable service.